nicklockwood/BaseModel/README.md

 BaseModel is also designed to work with the HRCoder library (https://github.com/nicklockwood/HRCoder) as an alternative mechanism for loading an saving data in a human readable/editable format.
 When used in conjunction with AutoCoding, HRCoder allows you to specify your data files in a standard format and avoid having to write any `setWith...` methods.
 Use of HRCoder is completely optional.
 For an example of how this works, check out the *HRTodoList* and *HRAutoTodoList* examples.

+BaseModel is also designed to work with the CryptoCoding library (https://github.com/nicklockwood/CryptoCoding).
+It does not require this library to function, but when used in conjunction with CryptoCoding, BaseModel objects support automatic AES encryption of the entire object when saved or loaded to disk.
+Use of CryptoCoding is completely optional.
+For an example of how it works, check out the *CryptoTodoList* example.

 Supported OS & SDK Versions
 -----------------------------

-* Supported build target - iOS 5.1 / Mac OS 10.7 (Xcode 4.3.2, Apple LLVM compiler 3.1)
+* Supported build target - iOS 6.0 / Mac OS 10.8 (Xcode 4.5, Apple LLVM compiler 4.1)
-* Earliest supported deployment target - iOS 4.3 / Mac OS 10.6
+* Earliest supported deployment target - iOS 5.0 / Mac OS 10.7
 * Earliest compatible deployment target - iOS 4.0 / Mac OS 10.6

 NOTE: 'Supported' means that the library has been tested with this version.
 'Compatible' means that the library should work on this iOS version (i.e. it doesn't rely on any unavailable SDK features) but is no longer being tested for compatibility and may require tweaking or bug fixes to run correctly.